Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

-The gameplay documentation has been finalized and accurately reflects player feedback prior to the official launch.
-Key updates derived from player feedback have refined onboarding clarity, gameplay mechanics, user interactions, and established a potential roadmap for future expansions.
+The gameplay documentation has been thoroughly reviewed and validated to ensure it accurately reflects player feedback prior to the official launch.
+Key updates based on player feedback have enhanced onboarding clarity, gameplay mechanics, user interactions, and have established new potential roadmaps for future expansions.
 1. **Onboarding Improvements**: Enhanced onboarding instructions are now clearer, allowing new players to understand game mechanics more effectively.
 2. **Gameplay Mechanics**: All gameplay mechanics have been thoroughly adjusted based on extensive tester feedback, ensuring a balanced and enjoyable experience.
 3. **User Interactions**: User interactions have been optimized to foster a more immersive gaming experience, aligning with player expectations through improved dialogue options and clearer action cues.